decentralized-identity/didcomm-messaging/docs/spec-files/threading.md

 ### Threads

 A thread is uniquely identified by a thread ID.
 The thread ID is communicated by including a `thid` header in the JWM plaintext of the message.
 The value of `thid` MUST conform to the same constraints as the value of `id`.
 The DIDComm plaintext message that begins a thread MAY declare this property for the new thread.
-If no `thid` property is declared in the first message of an interaction, the `id` property of the message is used as `thid` as well; that is, the message is interpreted as if both `id` and `thid` were present, containing the same value.
+If no `thid` property is declared in the first message of an interaction, the `id` property of the message MUST be treated as the value of the `thid` as well; that is, the message is interpreted as if both `id` and `thid` were present, containing the same value.

 All subsequent messages in a thread MUST include a `thid` header that contains the same value as the `thid` set in the first message of the thread.
-Messages that do not share the same `thid` MUST NOT be imputed to the same thread.
+Messages that do not share the same `thid` MUST NOT be considered a part of the same thread.

 ### Parent Threads

 When one interaction triggers another, the first interaction is called the **parent** of the second.
 This MAY be modeled by incorporating a `pthid` header in the JWM plaintext of the child.
 The value of the child's `pthid` header MUST obey the same constraints as `thid` and `id` values.

+Suppose a DIDComm-based protocol (and therefore, a thread of messages) is underway in which an issuer wants to give a credential to a holder.
+At a particular stage in this interaction, perhaps the issuer asks the prospective holder of the credential to pay for what they're about to receive.
+For composability, encapsulation, reusability, and versioning reasons, negotiating and consummating payment is best modeled as a separable interaction from credential exchange &mdash; so a new sequence of messages (dedicated to payment) begins.
+In this example, the credential issuance interaction (message thread 1) is the parent of the payment interaction (message thread 2).
+The first message in thread 2 MUST contain a `pthid` header that references the `thid` from thread 1.

+>NOTE: When a child protocol is a simple two-party interaction, mentioning the `pthid` in the first message of the child interaction is enough to establish context.
+However, in protocols involving more than two parties, the first message of the child protocol may not be seen by everyone, so simply mentioning `pthid` once may not provide enough context.
+Therefore, the rule is that each party in a child protocol MUST learn the identity of the parent thread via the first child protocol message they see.
+The simplest way to ensure this is to mention the `pthid` with every message in the child protocol.

 ### DIDComm Message URIs

 The `id`, `thid`, and `pthid` properties of any DIDComm message may be combined to form a URI that uniquely identifies the message (e.g., in debuggers, in log files, in archives).
-When this is further combined with [JSPath](https://github.com/dfilatov/jspath#quick-example), individual elements of messages may also be hyperlinked.
+When this is further combined with something like [JSPath](https://github.com/dfilatov/jspath#quick-example) or [JS Pointer](https://datatracker.ietf.org/doc/html/rfc6901), individual elements of messages may also be hyperlinked.
 See [Linkable Message Paths](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0217-linkable-message-paths/README.md).
 Such a scheme is out of scope for this spec, and support for it is NOT required of implementers.
 However, this spec reserves the `didcomm://` URI prefix for future work with semantics like these.

 ### Gaps, Resends, and Sophisticated Ordering